-The following example white papers illustrate MAISY database and model applications.
+The following example notes and white papers illustrate MAISY database and model applications.

 Avoid ESG Reputational Risk with Indexed Emissions Intensity Measures:

 I recently downloaded a bank’s ESG report that revealed an unexpected annual increase in Scope 3 financed emissions intensity.
 The report narrative suggested that a change in one of the data inputs could be to blame.
 In fact, the increase was a result of a faulty emission intensity calculation, a result likely to befall other organizations that ignore complexities in calculating accurate emissions intensities.

 Emissions intensities (e.g., emission/mortgagor) are the most critical component of reported emissions.
 Annual comparisons provide stakeholders with a measure of an organization’s success in achieving emissions reductions targets.
 Inaccurate emissions intensity calculations can sabotage a firm’s public image by reflecting increased emissions intensity when the opposite is true.
 Or, in a worst-case scenario, result in an external audit showing that reported emissions intensity data are overestimating emissions improvements.

 Reporting annual emissions intensity data based on simple aggregated emissions is guaranteed to provide misleading results as illustrated in this note.
 While this discussion is oriented to financial institutions, recommendations for calculating unbiased emissions intensities apply to all ESG emissions intensity calculations.

 Mortgagor & CRE Emissions Calculations: A 3-Page Summary, June 21 2023

 Financial institutions are facing increasing pressure to report Scope 3 financed emissions – that is, emissions of their mortgage and commercial real estate (CRE) customers.
 A soon-to-be issued SEC rule will likely require mid-to-large financial institutions to report these data.